paberr/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an Assistant Professor in Computer Science – Computer Security at the [University of Birmingham, UK](https://www.birmingham.ac.uk).
+I am an Associate Professor in Computer Science – Computer Security at the [University of Birmingham, UK](https://www.birmingham.ac.uk).

 My research interests are in the field of IT Security & Privacy with a focus on Health Data, Blockchain Technology, and Artificial Intelligence & Machine Learning.